 The love of false and cruel men.

-If the fawn had lived long, I am not sure whether it too might have proved faithless like Sylvio.
-The gifts given by the false Sylvio could perhaps have proved as false as he or even more false than he.
-But, on the basis of my observation of this fawn during the short period of its life, I feel sure that its love was far better than the love of faithless and cruel men like Sylvio.
+In this stanza, the speaker says, if the fawn had lived long, she is not sure whether it too might have proved faithless like Sylvio.
+The gifts given by Sylvio could perhaps have proved as false as he was.
+But, based on her observation of this fawn during the short period of its life, she feels sure that its love was far better than the love of faithless and cruel men like Sylvio.

 With sweetest milk and sugar first